Please attend one of the bimonthly Healthcare Information Sessions for more information about all of our CWI health programs!

 - Health-oriented professional image

-For maximum consideration when applying to the Medical Assistant Program, it is recommended that you complete the pre and co-requisite courses, with a grade of "C" or higher, prior to August 25, 2014.
+For maximum consideration when applying to the Medical Assistant Program, it is recommended that you complete the pre and co-requisite courses, with a grade of "C" or higher.
 However, in-progress courses may be used by including them on a completed COURSE CREDIT VERIFICATION FORM.
 In-progress coursework will be verified upon the submittal of your official transcripts at semester end.
 Course equivalencies are determined by CWI.

 Look beyond your degree at CWI and plan for continuing your education by working closely with CWI advising and representatives of your intended transfer school.
 Planning before you transfer can save you time and money.
 Visit Transfer Information for more information or contact One Stop Student Services.